inkstitch/inkstitch/collections/_fonts/en/grand_hotel_marif.md

 It may be scaled up to 140% (48 mm)  or scaled down to  60% .

-Don't try to embroider it smaller or larger, you would get many problems.

-However [Grand Hotel Small](https://inkstitch.org/en/fonts/grandhotel_small/) is a modification of Grand Hotel Marif with different embroidery parameters to allow to scale down between  55% (18 mm) and 25% (9mm).
-Note that this variation require a thiner thread and a thiner needle.
 ![Dimensions Grand Hotel](/assets/images/fonts/Sizing/grandhotelsizing.jpg)

+Don't try to scale it further down.

+Grand Hotell small  is a variation of this font with different embroidery settings.
+Pull compensation, density and underlays are different to allow to scale down between 55% (18mm, 2/3 inch) and 25% (9mm ,1/3 inch).

+That's why in the lettering dialog window, if using Grand Hotel small, you will have to pick up a scale between 25 and 55%.

+Contrarly to Grand Hotel Matif, Grand Hotel small font **MUST** be embroidered with thread and needle smaller than usual.
+A USA 8 (EUR 60) size needle, and 60WT thread **MUST** be used.

-## Realisations
+## In real life

 Isn't it nice as a label font ?